Gradient Neighborhoods: profiling the pancreatic islet microenvironment¶

 4. Build inward + outward gradient rings¶

-collection and returns a new gradient NeighborhoodCollection — one ring per observation, ordered
+and grows concentric rings around it, returning a new gradient NeighborhoodCollection — one ring

 To stop the outward rings from overhanging into empty regions near the edges of the section, we

-tissue alpha shape on the fly from all cell positions; clip_alpha can be coarse (a large value such
+the caller never has to dig out spatial arrays. clip_alpha can be coarse (a large value such as

-microns, so we leave is_pixel_space=False (the default).
+leave is_pixel_space=False (the default).

 Inward erosion stops automatically once a small islet erodes away, so there are fewer inward rings than outward ones.